davidsneighbour/hugo-modules/modules/head/README.md

 If you want to independently of this module learn about all that is possible in the `<head>` tag, then have a look at [htmlhead.dev](https://htmlhead.dev/)

+## Documentation

-Read more about it [in the documentation](https://kollitsch.dev/gohugo/head/).
+Read more about it [in the documentation](documentation/index.md).

+> [!WARNING]
+> The documentation is provided as is and was at the point of writing work in progress.
+Things might have changed.